 That’s a Perfect One Day in Atlanta!

 What would you do with one day in Atlanta?
 Are you ready to start booking your hotel in Atlanta right now?
 What kind of animal was lurking in that penguin costume in the Georgia Aquarium?
 And will you join my jellyfish truther movement?
-Please leave your thoughts below.
+Please email me at [email protected] and let me know.